The role of a Tony is altogether different.

 Tony uses proper risk management with every trade.

-For every $100 I would risk I would be looking to win a minimum $250 and would never take a trade unless the market offered up that scenario.
+I would look to win a minimum $250 and would never take a trade unless the market offered up that scenario.

 I could lose 50% of the time and still have a killer month.

 Tony knows this is a business, and every business knows what’s making them money and what isn’t.